-For AP/Dual Enrollment classes, 10 numerical points (1.0 additional quality points) are added to the passing semester grade and for Honors classes, 5 numerical points (0.5 additional quality points) are added to the passing semester grade for determination of awards and honors.
+For AP classes, 10 numerical points (1.0 additional quality points) are added to the passing semester grade and for Honors classes, 5 numerical points (0.5 additional quality points) are added to the passing semester grade for determination of awards and honors.
 No additional points are given to a failing grade.
+For Dual Enrollment classes, 10 numerical points (1.0 additional quality points) are added to the semester grade.